13 Essential Facebook Ads Metrics Every Marketer Should Track

 • What stage of the funnel are you targeting?

-• Are my Facebook ads optimized for generating higher traffic?
+• Are my Facebook Ads optimized for generating higher traffic?

 • What are the important benchmarks set to measure campaign success?